-Video quality is excellent during the day (slightly more detail than the 312GW), but there's little between the two dash cams at night.
+Video quality is excellent during the day with slightly more detail than the 312GW, but there's little between the two dash cams at night.
 Both are great choices.

 Read our full Nextbase 412GW review

 The Nextbase 512GW is very good, but it's also more expensive than the company's 312GW and 412GW.
-You get more features, though: a polariser to reduce reflections, an automatic parking mode and a connector for attaching a rear camera (which Nextbase doesn't sell yet).
+For the extra cash you get a polariser to reduce reflections, an automatic parking mode and a connector for attaching the optional rear camera.

 If you can afford it, it won't disappoint.

 Read our full Nextbase 512GW review

 5. Garmin Dash Cam 55 Plus

 Garmin's dinky dash cam is well designed and easy to use.
 It's also easy to install, but it will use up your car's 12V socket so you can't plug in your phone or sat nav.

 Unlike some of its rivals, the 55 Plus has a safety camera warning system which can alert you to accident black spots, and hopefully prevent you being slapped with a speeding fine.

 Video quality is good, but at the top resolution you don't get the option to record at 60 frames per second or in HDR: those are limited to lower resolutions.